-44 Source: the European Commission's "Guidelines on market analysis and the assessment of significant market power under the EU regulatory framework for electronic communications networks and services", recital 46, link: https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:52018XC0507(01) (last access on 23/11/2023)
+36 Source: the European Commission's "Guidelines on market analysis and the assessment of significant market power under the EU regulatory framework for electronic communications networks and services", recital 46, link: https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:52018XC0507(01) (last access on 23/11/2023)

-45 As specified in the European Commission's SMP Guidelines, this area corresponds in practice to the limits of the area in which an operator is authorised to operate.
+37 As specified in the European Commission's SMP Guidelines, this area corresponds in practice to the limits of the area in which an operator is authorised to operate.

-46 Such as authorisations or licences limited to a specific area.
+38 Such as authorisations or licences limited to a specific area.

-defined as a rural or urban area of an administrative municipality47.
-However, the availability of data on urban and rural areas is both limited in time and in scope as it is available only for some sector-specific data in 2021 and 2022.
+Conscious of the possible heterogeneity in the competition conditions within each municipality, AKEP has made a further distinction between urban and rural areas.
+A "local area" is thus defined as a rural or urban area of an administrative municipality39.
+However, the availability of data in urban and rural areas is both limited in time and in scope as it is available only for some sector-specific data in 2021 and 2022.
 The following analysis will thus be conducted using the most granular data available.

-In assessing the homogeneity of competitive conditions, in accordance with BEREC's guidelines48, the following criteria shall be considered:
+In assessing the homogeneity of competitive conditions, in accordance with BEREC's guidelines40, the following criteria shall be considered:

-- The barriers to entry into the market: the aim is to determine whether if demand increases new entrants will find it profitable to enter the market to benefit from larger economies of scale. - Competitive pressure on the largest operator: this analysis takes also into account the number and the size of the competitors and their geographic presence across the territory. - The market shares of the operators within each area and their evolution in the last two years. - Price differences between areas and whether operators that are present in multiple areas apply different pricing strategies depending on the area. - Other aspects that may derive from relevant competitive differences between the geographical areas (e.g., marketing strategies and functionalities of the offers).
+- The barriers to entry into the market: the aim is to determine whether if demand increases new entrants will find it profitable to enter the market to benefit from larger economies of scale. - Competitive pressure on the largest operator: this analysis takes also into account the number and the size of the competitors and their geographic presence across the territory. - The market share of the operators within each area and their evolution in the last two years. - Price differences between areas and whether operators that are present in multiple areas apply different pricing strategies depending on the area. - Other aspects that may derive from relevant competitive differences between the geographical areas (e.g., marketing strategies and functionalities of the offers).

-No evidence to structural barriers to entry in local areas as the number of competitors increases in most areas
+No evidence of structural barriers to entry in local areas as the number of competitors increases in most areas